 Rescuing Unwanted Horses Since 1994

-Rio first came to the Minnesota Hooved Animal Rescue Foundation (MHARF) in spring of 2015 when we were called in to assist with a humane case by local law enforcement.
-We learned that this older quarter horse gelding had put in many years as a successful show horse, but through no fault of his own, had fallen into the hands of a neglectful owner.
-He was extremely thin, caked with mud and manure, and in desperate need of veterinary and farrier care.
+Nashville first came to the Minnesota Hooved Animal Rescue Foundation (MHARF) in November of 2015 when we were called in to assist with a humane case by law enforcement and the Animal Humane Society of MN.
+This two-year-old quarter horse gelding was emaciated, infested with internal parasites and lice, and was in dire need of veterinary and farrier care.

 Every horse we take in receives all necessary vet and farrier care.
 We have a number of trainers we hire to do training assessments and also to continue with training for horses that require a “refresher” course.
 Horses that have not been started under saddle are generally placed in our yearly Trainers' Challenge of the Unwanted Horse before they are made available for adoption.
 We also provide resources and advice to people struggling with issues related to owning and caring for equines, assist law enforcement in making recommendations to help people improve care for their animals, and work to educate the public on equine welfare, including responsible ownership and care, responsible breeding practices, and making humane end-of-life decisions for their animals.

 Rescuing, rehabilitating, retraining and re-homing horses is expensive.
 MHARF receives no government assistance and relies on donations and fundraisers to make this work possible - we are a non-profit, 501(c)3.
 Our greatest expenses are veterinary and farrier care, hay, bedding, and grain.
 Transport and training are also large expenses.
 Donors like you are our primary source of funding!
 Please donate today and give horses like Nashville a chance at a good life in a forever home.